cybertacts/cybertacts/README.markdown

 ## Hi there! <img src="https://raw.githubusercontent.com/cybertacts/cybertacts/main/wave.gif" width="30px">

-We are CYBER TACTS�.
+We are CYBER TACTS™.

 We've been operating since 12/12/2012.
 We're an independent information sharers & Cyber Tech researches concerning in Internet, Networking, Information technology, Cyber security & cyberspace.
 We are located steps from the center of place Malappuram.

- We are constantly striving to bring you the latest cyber tech, knowledge and awareness.
+🔸 We are constantly striving to bring you the latest cyber tech, knowledge and awareness.

- We are tech enthusiasts & script kiddies.
+🔸 We are tech enthusiasts & script kiddies.
 We are always open to collaborating on projects and innovative /disruptive ideas.

- The videos and tutorials we produce are for informational and educational purposes only.
+🔸 The videos and tutorials we produce are for informational and educational purposes only.

-Find out more about us & feel free to connect with us here.!
+✨😍 Find out more about us & feel free to connect with us here.!